dukeofharen/wp-dev-kit/README.md

 Part of WordPress development is working with actual data.
 To make this possible, import functionality has been built.
 To begin, make a complete dump of the MySQL database for the environment you want to import locally.
 Place it in the `restore` folder and call it `dump.sql`.
 Make sure nothing important is in your local dev DB, BECAUSE ALL TABLES WILL BE DELETED!
+Make sure any `USE DATABASE` or `CREATE DATABASE` command is removed from your `dump.sql` file.

 You can also restore the `plugins`, `uploads` and `themes` folders (all in the `wp-content` folder).
 Make sure to archive these folders (name the zip files `plugins.zip`, `uploads.zip` and `themes.zip` and put the contents of these folders in the root of the zip files) and place any of these zip files in the `restore` directory.
+You can also place the `plugins`, `uploads` or `themes` folders in the `restore` folder.
 When running the application, a check will be made if any of these zip files exist and the contents will be extracted to the right directory on your dev environment.
-Again, make sure to backup any important files because ALL FILES WILL BE OVERWRITTEN!
+Again, make sure to back up any important files because ALL FILES WILL BE OVERWRITTEN!